 There are a variety of ETFs that invest globally.
-For instance, the Vanguard All World ex-US (VEU) ETF has half of its assets in Europe and another third in Asia.
-Of course, foreign companies and economies are still affected by ours, so you can't completely avoid the effects of a U.S. recession.
-But with more than 2,000 holdings, including Nokia
+For instance, the iShares MSCI EAFE ETF (EFA) has 65% of its assets in Europe and another third in Asia.
+Of course, foreign companies and economies are still affected by what happens in the U.S., so shareholders haven't completely avoided the effects of the recession.
+But with more than 2,000 holdings, including Vodafone

 One area many people think of as a defensive industry is the consumer-staples sector.
-Many companies in the sector, such as Procter & Gamble
+Many companies in the sector, such as PepsiCo

 Looking for income

-Another place to turn when you have recessions on your mind is dividends.
+Dividend stocks are another place to turn when you have the recession on your mind.
 The iShares Dow Jones Select Dividend Index (DVY) ETF can help you out.
-It offers bits of about 100 dividend payers, such as Merck
+It offers bits of about 100 dividend payers, such as Chevron

 Putting some bonds in your portfolio can add a healthy dose of diversification, too.
-Some municipal bonds currently yield more than comparable Treasuries do, even though they pay tax-free income.
+Some municipal bonds yield more than comparable Treasury bonds do now, even though they pay tax-free income.
 But remember that in the long run, stocks have usually trounced bonds, so don't go nutty with them unless you're in or nearing retirement.
 And be especially careful of esoteric securities like emerging-market debt, because the risks can be extremely high.

 Of course, safety in a recession involves more than just having the right investment mix (and I wouldn't even argue with those who advise not changing your mix at all, but just sticking with your convictions and waiting out the recession).
 For example, you should also:

-- Have an emergency fund, funded.
-Aim to keep between three and six months' worth of living expenses in short-term investments.
+- Have an emergency fund in which you aim to keep between three and six months' worth of living expenses in short-term investments.
 These can be critical if you suddenly lose your job (hey, it happens, and more often in a recession) or encounter other unexpected big-ticket expenses (an operation or a new roof).
-Get more guidance in our Savings Center.
+Get more guidance in our savings area.

 - Develop a healthy perspective on recessions.
 Welcome them, because they tend to bring bargains in the stock market.
 While others panic and sell, review your watch list regularly with a box of tissues nearby to help contain your drooling.